 How large is the scale and economic importance of sharing economy in (coastal) tourism?

-What are the social, economic and political implications of the tourist’s new accommodation Airbnb?
+What are the social, economic and political implications of new tourism accommodation such as Airbnb?

 What are the challenges and opportunities for transport in relation to tourism on the Danish islands?

 Knowledge and innovation are key drivers of economic development in today’s global service and knowledge economies.
 Regional research has helped to create and disseminate an understanding that innovation and knowledge development are not just individual cognitive activities for researchers and special technicians, but social, institutional and territorial embedded processes.

 Regional research concepts of developing knowledge within the framework of regional “innovation systems” and “clusters” (i.e. co-located companies within a defined industry or sector, affiliated suppliers and customers, institutions, research, business services, etc.) have had a great deal of influence on business and innovation policy in Denmark.

 The regional growth forums are committed to promoting the building of “clusters”.
 This also applies to business efforts in peripheral areas, where the conditions for business clusters are not as obvious as in larger urban areas with a wide-ranging supply of companies, universities, specialised services etc.